7 Steps to Creating an Organised Office

 When businesses goes through busy periods of time, we can begin to lose focus on keeping our office organised.
 Maintaining an organised environment enables you to work more effectively.
 The team at Disabled Living share our top tips to help you keep your office organised.

-Keep your phone within a good reach and on your dominant side so that you’re not struggling to reach over and manage two things at once.
+Keep your phone within a good reach and on your dominant side so that you are not struggling to reach over and manage two things at once.

 Keep your calendar updated and organise your to-do list in order of priority for each task.
 You might want to have different colour codes for certain events or teams in the business so it stands out, especially when there’s a busy day, week, or month.

-Organise your work into folders on your computer and outside of your computer if needed (lever arch files, magazine files etc.) This keeps the office tidy and keeps everything together so it is easy to look through things when needed.
+Organise your work into folders on your computer and outside of your computer if needed (lever arch files, magazine files etc.) This keeps the office/working environment tidy and keeps everything together so it is easy to look through things when needed.

 Managing your emails is very important.
 Some people like to have folders for the different types of emails that go into their inbox; others prefer to flag certain ones to go back to or to add to their to-do list.